How Innovation Districts Realize Diversity and Inclusion

 Why Innovation Districts Need to Prioritize Inclusion Strategies

-The Global Institute of Innovation Districts has gathered insights from over 100 innovation districts and found that three strategies are common among successful innovation districts:
+The Global Institute of Innovation Districts has gathered insights from over 100 districts and found that three strategies are common among the most successful:

 - Leverage assets—economic, physical and social—to build an innovation ecosystem.